Court of Current Issues

 Court of Current Issues (initially known as Court of Public Opinion) is a nontraditional court show featuring public-affairs debates.
-The program aired live on Tuesday nights from 1948-1951 on the DuMont Television Network.
+The program aired on the DuMont Television Network from February 9, 1948, through June 26, 1951.
 Originally a half-hour in length, it expanded to 60 minutes in 1949.

+Overview

 The program featured oral arguments on topical issues using the format of a courtroom.
-A judge presided, and people from "representative national groups" formed the jury.
+A judge presided, with people from both sides of the episode's topic taking the roles of attorneys and witnesses.
+People from "representative national groups" formed the jury, and viewers could call to vote for one of the sides.

+Topics discussed on episodes included "Should Radio and Television Editorialize?", "Shall Federal Rent Controls Be Continued?", and "Does the Supreme Court Free Speech Decision Srengthen Our Democracy?".